Science and Clinical Program

 The Science of 3K3A-APC in Amyotrophic Lateral Sclerosis ('ALS')

-In 2009, researchers in Professor Zlokovic’s lab demonstrated in mutant mice superoxide dismutase-1 (SOD1) mice that administration of APC or 3K3A-APC after disease onset slows ALS disease progression and extends survival.1 The science of this discovery is described below.2
+In 2009, researchers in Professor Zlokovic’s lab demonstrated in mutant mice superoxide dismutase-1 (SOD1) mice that administration of APC or 3K3A-APC after disease onset slows ALS disease progression and extends survival.

-Prof Dominic Rowe at Macquarie University Hospital runs the largest MND clinic in Australia.
-As Principal Investigator, Dominic will conduct a Phase 2 clinical trial of 3K3A-APC in ALS looking at several biomarkers of disease activity.
-The trial will use an escalating acute dose regimen of 3K3A-APC in patients to determine safety and tolerability.
-A further endpoint will be PET imaging to determine whether microglial activation can be modulated with imaging at baseline, day 3, day 7 and day 14.
-Other bio-markers of microglial/monocyte activation will be assayed.
+Professor Dominic Rowe at Macquarie University Hospital runs the largest motor neuron diseases clinic in Australia.
+As Principal Investigator, Professor Rowe has completed a Phase 2 clinical trial (NCT05039268) of 3K3A-APC in ALS looking at several biomarkers of disease activity.
+The trial was completed in August 2022 and is evaluated an escalating acute dose regimen of 3K3A-APC in patients to determine safety and tolerability.
+Chemical and cellular biomarkers were evaluated for efficacy in the acute phase and other long-term biomarkers were tested for feasibility in later chronic-dosing studies.